wattyven/Live-Stream-TL/README.md

 When you run the application, you will see a window with several controls:

 - **Language code input field**: Enter the two-letter code of the language you want to translate from, e.g., "en" for English, "es" for Spanish, etc. Change the translation prompt if you're translating from English to another language!
-**You'll need the corresponding Vosk model as well!** To look up letter codes and model details, please visit the Vosk model page at https://alphacephei.com/vosk/models
+**You'll need the corresponding Vosk model as well!** To look up letter codes and model details, please visit the Vosk model page at https://alphacephei.com/vosk/models - **note:** language codes may not work correctly for all languages, as some vosk models have a different naming scheme; this functionality only currently works with v 0.22 models, and other model versions or variants may require a minor edit to the code.
+This is likely to change in the future.
 - **Model selector**: Choose whether to prefer the small or large model for the Vosk API.
 The small model is faster but slightly less accurate.
 - **Logging checkbox**: Check this box to enable logging of translations.
 The translations will be saved in a file named `transcription_log_{timestamp}_{language}.txt` in the project directory.
 - **Start Translation button**: Click this button to start the translation.
 The application will start listening for audio input and display the translations in the output tab.